Whiteknight/CrossStitch/docs/contributing.md

 The easiest way to get involved is to create a Fork on Github, start making changes and additions, and then open a Pull Request.

-CrossStitch is available under the Apache 2.0 license, and all contributions should be made with that in mind.
+CrossStitch is available under the **Apache 2.0 license**, and all contributions should be made with that in mind.